-The first wooden cathedral was built here in 1387–88; after several episodes of destruction and reconstruction, the present classical edifice was erected in the late 18th century.
-From 1950 the Soviets used the cathedral as a warehouse, gallery and concert venue, before its reconsecration in 1989.
+The first wooden cathedral was built here between 1387 and 1388; after several episodes of destruction and reconstruction, the present edifice was erected in the late 18th century.
+Note the greyish stone on the exterior, showing the older parts of the building.

 The reconstruction followed the original Gothic floor plan and incorporated St Casimir's and the Valavičius family chapels in the late 18th century.
 St Casimir’s Chapel, with its baroque cupola, coloured marble and frescoes of the saint's life, is the cathedral's showpiece.